lamson/backstage-microsite/website/blog/2020-03-16-announcing-backstage.md

 ## What is Backstage?

-Simply put, Backstage is an open source platform for building developer portals.
+Backstage is Spotify's open source platform for building developer portals.

-It’s the first open source infrastructure platform that puts developer experience first.
-With an elegant, unified UI for all your tooling, Backstage gets your developers up and running faster, which makes them happier.
-And a happier developer is a more productive developer.
+It’s the first open source infrastructure platform by Spotify that allows you to focus on building your application instead of reinventing the button.
+With an elegant and unified, yet opinionated UI/UX for all your tooling and infrastructure, Backstage enables engineers to get up and running faster, which ultimately makes their lives easier and more productive.

 ![img](assets/blog_1.png)